 What is the safeguard to prevent a backflow occurrence?

-A correctly selected backflow prevention device (one way valve) will eliminate any risk of contamination of the drinking water supply.
-Backflow devices are either testable or non-testable types with the selection dependant on the risk associated with the possible contamination.
+A correctly selected backflow prevention device (one-way valve) will eliminate any risk of contamination of the drinking water supply.
+Backflow devices are either testable or non-testable types with the selection dependent on the risk associated with the possible contamination.

 Back to top^